KappalSoftware/next-ui/README.md

 ## TypeScript Support

 `@kappalsoftware/next-ui-system` includes TypeScript type declarations, providing a better development experience with autocompletion and type checking.
 The types are automatically generated and included in the package, so you don't need to do anything extra to use them.
+Make sure you are making necessary changes in your nextjs configuration to handle the typescript code.

 ## Contributing